-When I became a Jesus-follower God told me to lay off hustling women and take a full year away from dating.
+When I became a Jesus-follower God told me to take a full year off from dating.
 I did.
-It was a wonderful year for me.
-I began to find out about what Colossians 1:18 calls "the supremacy of Christ."
-Christ was now my "head," and I was part of his "body," the body of Christ, his "Church."
+It was a wonderful experience.
+I focused on what Colossians 1:18 calls "the supremacy of Christ."
+Christ was my "head," I was part of his "body," the body of Christ, his "Church."
 (Col. 1:18 again)

 I felt free from cultural pressure to date.
-My life-goal was no longer to find some "soul mate," because my soul was now mated to Christ.
-The new life-goal was to find Christ and be found in him.
+My life goal was no longer to find some "soul mate," because my soul was mated to Christ.
+My desire was to know Christ, and be found in him.
 I was allowing God to change me in ways that would be good for any future relationship I might be in.

 If you are not dating, or not married, give thanks to God.
-You have a Pauline opportunity (1 Corinthians 7:8) to draw close to the only One who purely loves your soul and who, BTW, created you.
+You have a Pauline opportunity (1 Corinthians 7:8) to draw close to the Only One who purely loves your soul.
 Take advantage of this and rejoice!

-I've seen a lot of Christian marriages that are toxic, not because of "irreconcilable differences" or "incompatibility," but because of spiritual and emotional immaturity.
-These marriages are hellish because both partners are Christians.
-If you are not in a marriage like this give thanks!
-You have been spared from a very dark existence.
-Be thankful if you are not in a world where adult babies are making babies and then abandoning them in divorce.
+I've seen Christian marriages that are toxic, not because of "irreconcilable differences" or "incompatibility," but because of spiritual and emotional immaturity.
+These marriages are hellish.
+If you are not in a marriage like this, give thanks!
+You have been spared from a dark existence.
+Be thankful you are not in a world where adult babies are making babies, and then abandoning them in divorce (at a 50% rate).

-Simply because a husband and wife are Christians does not guarantee their marriage will be wonderful.
+Simply because a husband and wife are Christians does not guarantee a wonderful marriage.
 There is a ton of ongoing marital work to be done.
 This never ends.
-Few people count the cost of marriage and so end up paying in ways they never imagined.
+Few people count the cost of marriage, and end up paying in ways they never imagined.